tkaryadis/squery-spark/README.md

 ## Design goals

-1. to have Clojure like syntax, and Clojure names, (see [cMQL](https://cmql.org/documentation/) the MongoDB query language that is based on Clojure syntax)
+1. to have Clojure like syntax, and Clojure names,
+   (see [cMQL](https://cmql.org/documentation/) the MongoDB query language that is based on Clojure syntax)
-2. use macro to use the Clojure operators inside the queries without namespace qualified names
+2. use macro to use the Clojure operators inside the queries without the need for namespace qualified names
 3. be simple as compact and simple as possible
 4. be programmable, not code in strings like SQL
 5. be simpler than all alternatives, Java,Scala,Python, including SQL

 Overall to feel as Clojure was a query language for spark.

 ## Example

 Example is very simple, in more complicated queries difference is much bigger

 SQuery